psychopy/workshops/source/translators/workOnTranslations.rst

 Step 1: What is the ``ll_CC`` locale name for my language?
 --------------------------------------------------------------

-First, we need to discuss how locale names work
+- First, we need to discuss how locale names work

+- Look under this directory in your local copy

+  - ``psychopy/psychopy/app/locale``

 Screenshot of localization files in |PsychoPy|
 ------------------------------------------------